 Assumption here is WAN interface is gigabit capable & PPPoE over optical FTTX connection.

 RFC 4638 is standard in ISP fiber optic equipment OSes, from but not limited to Cisco, Juniper, and Huawei.
 PPPoE needs updating, which at the moment only supports legacy copper connections like DSL and cable.

-#6 Updated by David Wood almost 4 years ago
+#6 Updated by David Wood about 4 years ago

 Though it adds little to the patches and commentary I've posted in the Sourceforge bug at https://sourceforge.net/p/mpd/bugs/54/#14d2 , I have made a few pertinent comments at https://forum.pfsense.org/index.php?topic=93902.msg555400#msg555400 .

 If I had access to a pfSense 2.2 build VM, I'd complete this work.
 As it is, I hope the backport of the RFC 4638 code to mpd 5.7, the testing I've carried out and the documentation I have created means the majority of the work is now complete.

 #7 Updated by Greg B about 4 years ago

 - File 1 of 3 - First_attempt_to_add_PPP-Max-Payload_tag_.patch 1 of 3 - First_attempt_to_add_PPP-Max-Payload_tag_.patch added